Skip to content Skip to footer

 Whether you feel a sudden sharp pain in your back while breathing or you experience severe back pain when lying down, it’s not always obvious what’s causing your discomfort.

 And while serious back pain can sometimes get better on its own, it could be caused by a condition or injury that requires special attention.
-For example, a pulled muscle or strain is a common cause of back pain, which can be treated with the likes of cold compressions, over-the-counter painkillers, and gentle stretches.
+For example, a pulled muscle or strain is a common cause of back pain, and can be treated with the likes of cold compressions, over-the-counter painkillers, and gentle stretches.
 These treatments are focused on easing back pain symptoms by reducing any inflammation or swelling.

-Severe back pain can also be caused by medical conditions such as a slipped disc, sciatica (or a trapped nerve) or ankylosing spondylitis – which would need you to seek medical advice on the best treatment on how to stop back pain.
+Severe back pain can also be caused by medical conditions such as a slipped disc, sciatica (or a trapped nerve) or ankylosing spondylitis – all of which would need you to seek medical advice on the best treatment on how to stop back pain.

 For more information on the potential causes of serious back pain, head over to the NHS website.